Timber Frame Vs. Post and Beam: What’s the Difference

 While both styles showcase exposed beams and natural wood grain, each construction type has its own unique look and purpose.

-- Post and Beam: Can be adaptable to modern-rustic styles.
-The use of metal can sometimes result in a harsh or industrial look that lacks the artistry of true timber framing.
+• Post and Beam: More adaptable to modern-rustic styles.
+The use of metal can create a bolder, industrial look while still offering warmth and charm.

 Strength, Durability, & Load-Bearing Considerations